samaralharbi5/social-network-inheritance/README.md

 ## A user's timeline

 This should be almost exactly like twitter.
-A user will have a timeline, that's just a list of posts created by other users that we're following, sorted by datetime (most recent first).
+A user will have a timeline, made up of a list of posts created by other users that they're following, sorted by datetime (with the most recent listed first).

 ```python
 john = User("John", "Lennon", "john@rmotr.com")